ToniWonKanobi/theoveranalyzed.net/posts/2015/7/17/what-taylor-swift-taught-a-39-year-old-ex-jock.md

 >
 >She's a class act who puts on a great show and manages to deliver messages about self-worth and self-empowerment while touching on universal struggles that anyone can relate to, no matter their demographic.
 Yeah, I'm proud to call myself a Taylor Swift fan.

 The other day, as I was finishing up with a patient, the subject of music came up.[^kt] My patient was a 40-something year-old male, and we shared with each other our musical preferences.
-Being the well-rounded music nerd that I am, I mentioned [Pearl Jam][wikipedia] and [Third Eye Blind][wikipedia 2] -- obvious favorites for the average [40-something][wikipedia 3] male, right?
+Being the well-rounded music nerd that I am, I mentioned [Pearl Jam][wikipedia] and [Third Eye Blind][wikipedia 2]---obvious favorites for the average [40-something][wikipedia 3] male, right?
 We also agreed on the absolute mastery of the art exhibited by Elton John in his early 70's albums such as [Tumbleweed Connection][wikipedia 4].
 We talked a bit about new music too.

 Just as it always does, a discussion of *modern* pop music has to include my two cents about modern electric bass guitar.
 And I can't talk about bass guitar without mentioning something about Taylor Swift.